 If your shares are owned directly in your name with the Fund's transfer agent, you are considered a registered holder of those shares.
 If you are the beneficial owner of shares held by a broker or other custodian, you hold those shares in "street name" and are not a registered stockholder.
 Brokers or other custodians holding shares of the Fund in "street name" for the benefit of their customers and clients will request the instructions of such customers and clients on how to vote their shares on the proposals before the Annual Meeting.
-The Fund understands that, under the rules of the New York Stock Exchange (the "NYSE"), if you do not give specific voting instructions to your broker, generally your broker will have discretion to yote your shares on routine matters but will not have discretion to vote your shares on non-routine matters.
+The Fund understands that, under the rules of the New York Stock Exchange (the "NYSE"), if you do not give specific voting instructions to your broker, generally your broker will have discretion to vote your shares on routine matters but will not have discretion to vote your shares on non-routine matters.
 When the broker exercises its discretion to vote on routine matters in the absence of voting instructions from you, a "broker non-vote" occurs with respect to the non-routine matters since the broker will not have discretion to vote on such non-routine matters.
 However, because of the contested nature of Proposal 1(a), to the extent your broker provides you with Saba's (as defined herein) proxy materials, your broker may not vote your shares on routine matters or non-routine matters.
 We urge you to instruct your broker or other nominee to vote your shares using the WHITE proxy card so that your votes may be counted.

 Pursuant to Rule 452 of the NYSE, certain Preferred Shares held in "street name" as to which voting instructions have not been received from the beneficial owners or persons otherwise entitled to vote as of one business day before the Annual Meeting, or, if adjourned or post-poned, one business day before the day to which the Annual Meeting is adjourned or post-poned, may be voted by the broker on each proposal in the same proportion as the votes cast by all holders of Preferred Shares as a class who have voted on the proposal.
-Rule 452 permits proportionate voting of Preferred Shares with respect to a particular item if, among other things, (i) a minimum of 30% of the Preferred Shares (or shares of a series of Preferred Shares if the matter must be voted on separately by series) outstanding has been voted by the holders of such shares with respect to such item, (ii) less than 10% of the Preferred Shares (or shares of a series of Preferred Shares if the matter must be voted on separately by series) outstanding has been voted by the holders of such shares against such item and (iii) for any proposal as to which holders of Common Shares and Preferred Shares vote as a single class, holders of Common Shares approve the proposal.
-For the purpose of meeting the 30% test, abstentions will be treated as shares "voted" and, for the purpose of meeting the 10% test, abstentions will not be treated as shares "voted" against the item.
-Because the TFP Shares of the Fund are currently in Variable Rate Demand Mode, the proportionate voting provisions of Rule 452 currently apply to the TFP Shares.
+Because the TFP

+Shares of the Fund are currently in Variable Rate Mode, the proportionate voting provisions of Rule 452 currently do not apply to the TFP Shares.